scheduleonce/once-ui/projects/ui/src/lib/oui/icon/README.md

 ## Named icons

-To associate a name with an icon URL, use the `addSvgIcon`.
+To associate a name with an icon URL, use the `addSvgIcon` and `addSvgIconLiteral`.
 The methods of `OuiIconRegistry`.
 After registering an icon, it can be displayed by setting the `svgIcon` input with the icon name.

 ## Theming